markshust/docker-magento/README.md

 ```bash
 curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/onelinesetup | bash -s -- magento2.test with-samples-2.4.1
 ```

+> Note there is a current issue using `with-samples-2.4.2` as that archive has not been bundled yet.
+The workaround for now is to install Magento without sample data, then add the sample data after installation by running `bin/magento sampledata:deploy` followed by `bin/magento setup:upgrade`.

 The `magento2.test` above defines the hostname to use, and the `2.4.1` defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.